Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: Conclusion

 \section{Conclusion}

 This paper introduces a safety-critical decision-making framework for autonomous vehicles navigating unsignalized, dual-lane roundabouts by integrating Monte Carlo Tree Search (MCTS) with a hierarchical risk assessment strategy.
 The framework offers three major innovations: a multi-agent MCTS structure for scalable and efficient action space exploration, a hierarchical safety assessment mechanism for robust spatiotemporal risk evaluation, and an adaptive reward function that effectively balances safety and efficiency.
 Experimental results confirm the effectiveness of the proposed method under varying autonomous vehicle penetration rates.
-In fully autonomous settings ($100\%$ AVs), the framework achieves reduced trajectory deviations and eliminates PET violations when compared to baseline approaches.
-In mixed traffic scenarios ($50\%$ AVs + $50\%$ HDVs), the framework delivers even greater improvements by reliably handling the uncertainty introduced by human drivers, while maintaining low deviation and high safety margins.
-These results highlight the framework's strong potential for real-world deployment in complex traffic environments.
-Future work will focus on improving computational scalability, including the development of pruning techniques and parallelized search strategies to mitigate the combinatorial growth of the action space.
-Furthermore, extending the framework to accommodate diverse roundabout geometries will enhance its applicability across broader real-world contexts.
+In fully autonomous settings ($100\%$ CAVs), the framework achieves reduced trajectory deviations and eliminates PET violations when compared to baseline approaches.
+In mixed traffic scenarios ($50\%$ CAVs + $50\%$ HDVs), the framework delivers even greater improvements by reliably handling the uncertainty introduced by human drivers, while maintaining low deviation and high safety margins.
+Sensitivity and ablation analyses further demonstrate robustness to key parameter choices and confirm that each proposed component---Shapley value allocation and lane-specific uncertainty modeling---contributes meaningfully to overall performance.
+We note that the current framework assumes accurate state observations and plans independently per CAV without inter-vehicle communication.
+While these assumptions are idealized, the probabilistic C2H uncertainty model provides inherent robustness margins that can partially absorb sensing inaccuracies.
+The current results, validated in simulation, demonstrate the framework's promise as an effective decision-support tool for complex roundabout coordination.
+Future work will focus on improving computational scalability through parallelized search strategies, extending the framework to diverse roundabout geometries, and integrating data-driven behavior prediction with validation under realistic sensing noise and communication delays.

+\begin{IEEEbiography}[{ }] {Zhihao Lin} received the M.S. degree from the College of Electronic Science and Engineering, Jilin University, Changchun, China, in 2019.
+He is currently pursuing the Ph.D. degree with the James Watt School of Engineering, University of Glasgow, UK.
+His research interests focus on Structure-aware Reinforcement Learning and Multi-Agent Decision Making. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Jianglin Lan} received the Ph.D. degree from the University of Hull in 2017.
+He has been a Leverhulme Early Career Fellow and Lecturer at the University of Glasgow since 2022.
+He was a Visiting Professor at the Robotics Institute, Carnegie Mellon University, in 2023.
+From 2017 to 2022, he held postdoc positions at Imperial College London, Loughborough University, and University of Sheffield.
+His research interests include AI, optimisation, control theory, and autonomy. \end{IEEEbiography}